Professor Adam Brown (about me)

 33% | Final exam |

 Grade scale without term paper.
-You may choose not to complete the term paper, but you will not be eligible for a grade above C+.
-I will calculate your percentage without it in the denominator.
-Grade scale: 77 or higher C+, 73 C, 70 C-, etc.
+You may choose to skip the term paper, but you will not be eligible for a grade above C+.
+I will calculate your course percentage without it in the denominator (by hand, not in Learning Suite).
+Grade scale: 77 or higher C+, 73 C, 70 C-, 67 D+, 63 D, 60 D-, otherwise E.

 Attendance.
-I do not track attendance except in Moab, but absences will make exams harder.
-If the technology cooperates, I will stream (and record) lectures (except field trips) to accommodate illness, disability, emergency, and similar circumstances.
-Contact me at least half an hour before class to request the Zoom link.
-If the technology fails, get notes from a classmate, then visit me to fill in any gaps.
+I expect but do not track in-person attendance, but absences will make exams harder.
+If technology cooperates, I will stream lectures to accommodate illness, disability, emergency, and similar circumstances.
+To (occasionally) view the stream live, request the Zoom link at least half an hour before class.
+I will also make audio recordings of local field trips.
+If the technology fails, do like the old days: Get notes from a classmate, then visit me to fill in any gaps.

 Keep your peers healthy.
 Do not spread illness.
 Stay home if you have symptoms of flu, covid, norovirus, or other contagious illness, such as vomiting, nausea, coughing, chills or fever, loss of taste or smell, sore throat, muscle aches, fatigue, and pretty much anything else other than a minor runny nose.
 (If you vomit overnight, it is almost certainly not food poisoning but norovirus, often called "stomach flu," and it is very contagious.)
 Your peers may be vulnerable or immunocompromised.
 Even if it's just a bad cold, nobody wants that.
 Stay home when sick.
 Wash your hands often, even when healthy.
-Get your flu/covid/etc vaccines.
-If you feel well but have been near roomates/etc who are sick, please mask up or participate remotely via Zoom.
+Get your vaccines.
 Help us all stay healthy.

 Missing the Moab field trip: All should plan to attend, but do not feel pressure to attend if you wake up sick, experience an emergency, or have a disability or other condition that would significantly affect your experience.
 Contact me if possible so we don't delay our departure waiting for you.
-I will provide you with an alternative assignment.
-(Unexplained or unexcused absences will cause you to forego the points associated with the Moab response paper.)
+Unexplained or unexcused absences will cause you to forego the points associated with the Moab response paper.
+If excused, complete the alternative assignment in the Moab response paper instructions .

 Late assignments: If you experience a family or medical emergency that causes you to submit an assignment late, contact me as soon as reasonable.
-Otherwise, one weekday late is a 10% penalty; two is a 20% penalty; three is a 30% penalty; later is unacceptable and will not be graded even if Learning Suite accepts it.
+Otherwise, up to one weekday late is a 10% penalty; two is a 20% penalty; three is a 30% penalty; later is unacceptable and will not be graded.
+Assignments submitted online are due at 11:59pm; papers submitted in class are due when class begins; papers submitted to the drop box are due at 4:45pm.

-Missed exams: No makeups unless you arrange it in advance for a valid reason or have an emergency and contact me as soon as possible to work things out.
+Missed exams: Arrange a makeup in advance if possible.
+If missed due to emergency or illness, contact me as soon as reasonable to work things out.

 Final exam: Administered in the classroom.
 See details at the bottom of the course schedule.

 In addition to daily short readings linked in the schedule below, you will read two books on your own.
-We will not discuss these books much in class, but you will be accountable for them on exams.
-You can read these books before the class starts if you wish.
+We will not discuss these books in class, but you will be accountable for them on exams.
+You can read these books before the semester begins if you wish.
 Use the study guide and take notes to review when the exam rolls around.

 Timothy Egan, The Big Burn: Teddy Roosevelt and the Fire that Saved America, 324 pages.
 Amazon.